 | 100,000 yen or more but less than 200,000 yen |

-Log in to Exness MT4/MT5 using the ID and password for the trading account you want to view the annual trading report for, then click the "Account History" tab in the "Toolbox" at the bottom of the screen.
+To view your annual trading report on Exness’s MT4/MT5, log in to your trading account using your ID and password, then click the “Account History” tab in the “Toolbox” at the bottom of the screen.

 (*)MetaTrader, MetaTrader 4, MetaTrader 5, MT4, and MT5 are trademarks or registered trademarks of MetaQuotes Ltd.